 Hehe (lol)

-I wish I could do something with it (lol) I'm glad I made it.
-I guess I started making things like that a year after I joined the company, and that's when I got used to the work.
-There are still things I don't understand.
+I feel like I've done something (laughs) and I'm glad I made it.
+I think it was around the time I started making things like that, a year after I joined the company, that I started to get used to the job.
+There are still some things I don't understand, though

 Fujisawa

-Is there a difference in your attitude toward work in your first, second, and third years?
+Is your attitude towards work different in your first, second and third years?

-I agree.
-At the interview before I started my second year, my boss told me to keep track of what I had done, so I kept track of what I did, when I did it, to whom, and how it turned out.
-If you keep these items, you will have achieved 365 items in one year.
+That's right.
+In an interview before I started my second year, my boss told me to "keep a record of what you've done," and that if I kept a record of what I did, to whom, and what the results were, one item per day, I would have accomplished 365 items in one year

 Fujisawa

-If you fail at something once and know the cause, you will definitely not fail the next time, and if you leave it behind, you will be able to look at it once in a while and think, ``Oh, I did this before,'' and you will have a clear accumulation of work.
-I understand.
+If you fail at something once and know the reason why, you will definitely not fail the next time you try, and if you keep a record of such things, you can look at them occasionally and think, "Oh, I did this before," and see a clear accumulation of work

 Fujisawa

-Even if there is nothing else, it is easy to understand that I have done so much at this time.
-I made an effort to evaluate myself before being evaluated by others.
-If there's something I don't understand, I try to ask it myself, and I'm keenly aware that being passive is no good.
+Even if nothing special happens, it's easy to see how much I've done at that time.
+I've made an effort to evaluate myself before being evaluated by others.
+If there's something I don't understand, I try to ask, and I've come to realize that being passive is no good

 Fujisawa

-Did you become acutely aware of this as you worked?
+Did you become more aware of this as you continued working?

 Fujisawa